Coronations in Asia: Japan

 The enthronement ceremony of Japan consists of three main parts.
 The first takes place immediately after the death of the preceding sovereign.
 The new emperor is given two of the Three Sacred Treasures of Japan: (1) a replica sword representing the sword Kusanagi-no-Tsurugi (lit.
 "Grasscutter Sword") (草薙劍)--the original being enshrined in the Atsuta Shrine in Nagoya; and (2) the Yasakani no magatama (八尺瓊曲玉), a necklace of comma-shaped stone beads.
 Unlike other monarchies, Japan has no crown for its ruler.

 The second part of the ceremony is the enthronement ritual itself, previously held in Kyoto, the former capital of Japan.
 The most recent enthronement of Emperor Naruhito in 2019 was held in Tokyo instead.
-The ritual is not public, and the regalia itself is generally seen only by the emperor himself and a few Shinto priests.
+The ritual is not public - but is televised, and the regalia is generally seen only by the emperor himself and a few Shinto priests.

 The Daijo-sai or the Great Thanksgiving Festival is the final inauguration ritual, involving sacred rice, sake, fish and a variety of other foods from both land and sea that are offered to the Sun-goddess Amaterasu-ōmikami.
 This ceremony effects a singular union with the goddess, thus making the new emperor (in Shinto tradition) the immediate intermediary between Amaterasu-ōmikami and the Japanese people.